Documentation

 Triage, tasks, and the plan

-On each scan the agent sweeps new mail, applies the rules it has learned, and files every real conversation as a task with a status, the current ask, and a next step.
+On each scan the agent sweeps new mail — and Slack, if connected — applies the rules it has learned, and files every real conversation as a task with a status, the current ask, and a next step.
 Follow-ups are reconciled automatically: it notices when someone replied, when they didn't, and when you already answered directly in Gmail, so nothing is handled twice.
 Each morning it merges open tasks with your calendar into one prioritized plan with a visible time budget.

 Learning mode: corrections become rules

 There is no settings interview.
-The agent makes a call on a real email, you correct it in one plain-English line ("keep newsletters from this one", "always archive these"), and the correction is distilled into a durable, readable rule — exceptions included.
+The agent makes a call on a real email, you correct it in one plain-English line ("keep newsletters from this one", "always archive these"), and the correction is distilled into a durable rule in the agent's knowledge base — exceptions included, readable and editable in Settings.
 This distillation is the memory core, and it runs on Opus, Anthropic's smartest model, because getting a rule subtly wrong compounds forever.
 If Opus is momentarily unavailable on your plan, the run falls back to your selected model and tells you.

 Nothing sends without you